Looking for an in-depth comparison between lab created white sapphire and diamonds?

 If you haven't figured it out already, we recommend purchasing a diamond (lab created or natural) over a white sapphire for an engagement ring.
 It will be much easier to find, you'll get tons of added benefits, many loose diamonds online to choose from, and the longevity needed over the years to withstand day to day life without compromising its appearance.

-But we are aware that a diamond's cost might not be in everyone's budget, so if you don't have that much to spend, and still want a diamond alternative, we recommend to a moissanite engagement ring.
+But we are aware that a diamond's cost might not be in everyone's budget, so if you don't have that much to spend, and still want a diamond alternative, we recommend you to shop for a moissanite engagement ring online.

 Lab created white sapphire jewelry is beautiful, and so is diamond.
 There are added benefits and downsides to each, but in the end, the choice is ultimately up to you!.